dchung007/GoodEats/README.md

-Welcome to GoodEats, a clone of the goodreads website.
+Welcome to GoodEats, a clone of the [GoodReads](https://www.goodreads.com/) website.